Canada's sugar industry is an integral part of Canadian history, and a value-added success story.

 Lantic Inc. came into existence after the merger of Lantic Sugar Limited and Rogers Sugar Ltd. in June 2008.
 Prior to this merger, each facility experienced extensive transformations, which resulted in the successful establishment of Lantic Inc. today.

 Lantic Sugar has its roots with the Acadia Sugar Refining Co., a Scottish incorporation, originally formed from a consolidation of three refinery operations in Nova Scotia and succeeded in 1912 by Atlantic Sugar Refineries when it built a cane sugar refinery in Saint John, New Brunswick.
+St. Lawrence Sugar’s original cane refinery was built on the shores of the St. Lawrence River in 1888.
+Over the years, the building and processing facilities were frequently upgraded.
 In 1981, Lantic Sugar began a program of diversification and rationalization that concluded with the purchase of St. Lawrence Sugar in Montreal in 1984.

 In 2000, Lantic consolidated its refining operations in Montreal and closed the Saint John plant.
-At the same time, the company reinvested in the Montreal facility, with a $120 million expansion and upgrade that doubled the plant’s capacity.
+At the same time, the company reinvested in the Montreal facility, with a $120 million expansion and upgrade that doubled the plant’s capacity and the refinery continues to serve the central and eastern Canadian markets today.
 Also see: History of the Montreal Refinery.

 Lantic Sugar, Montreal, Refinery Established in 1888